edac713/GPTs/README_v1.md

 > AI-generated content can be copyrighted by custom GPT users.
 ChatGPT does not own the content that it generates and neither do it's developers.

-***
+---

-*"I'm really impressed by the versatility of GPT-4.
+_"I'm really impressed by the versatility of GPT-4.
 The AI tools I've been working on are turning out to be quite useful, and I'm excited about what lies ahead.
-It's clear that AI is poised to have a significant impact on our daily lives, and I can't wait to see how it continues to evolve and make things even better in the future."*
+It's clear that AI is poised to have a significant impact on our daily lives, and I can't wait to see how it continues to evolve and make things even better in the future."_

 #